 Accredited Dietetic Internship Program

-WVU Medicine provides for the achievement of performance requirements for entry-level dietitians through a minimum of 1,200 hours of supervised practice and the completion of the exam requirements as set forth by the Commission on Dietetic Registration.
+WVU Hospitals Master’s/Dietetic Internship Program provides for the achievement of performance requirements for entry-level dietitians through 1199 hours of supervised practice and the completion of the exam requirements as set forth by the Commission on Dietetic Registration.
 The program follows completion of an accredited didactic program in dietetics through ACEND and a master’s degree.
 (Information from the Commission on Dietetic Registration website)

 Licensure for Registered Dietitians